lulav/LRS_Documentation/docs_tutorials/mass_spring_damper/mass_spring_damper.md

 ```sh
 git clone git@github.com:citros-garden/mass-spring-damper.git
 ```
-Then open the repository in VSCode's `devcontainer` with `reopen in container option`.
+Then open the repository in VSCode's `devcontainer` with `reopen in container` option.

 The Dockerfile contains all the necessary dependencies for the project.